Jinglemisk/farkle/README.md

 ## Player B POV

 - Player B has received a link to visit the game lobby.
-- Player B enters their name on the screen and clicks “Join”
+- Player B enters their name on the screen and clicks "Join"
-    - Their name is now present in the “Players” list
+    - Their name is now present in the "Players" list
-- They wait for the host to click “Start Farkle!” to launch the game.
+- They wait for the host to click "Start Farkle!" to launch the game.
 - All players roll a single die to determine who goes first.
 - Host has rolled 2, Player A has rolled 6 and Player B has rolled a 4.
     - Player A, Player B and the Host are placed on the table in clockwise order.
-- Player B waits until the Player A’s turn is up.
+- Player B waits until the Player A's turn is up.
 - When it is their turn, Player A begins the game by rolling all of their six dice.
     - Player B has rolled a three, a three, a three, a one, and a one
     - They decide to pre-bank all their scoring die, 3x3 and 1x1, for a total of 300+100 = 400 points.